stanyvh/SD1_coursework_2/README.md

 # SD1_coursework_2
- a program that calculates age and returns the correct zodiac sign and shows multiple entries in table form.
+ A program that calculates age and returns the correct zodiac sign and shows multiple entries in table form using the pandas library.